layinded/swifter-fs/README.md

 ## License

-The Full Stack FastAPI Template is licensed under the terms of the MIT license.
+Swifter-Fs is licensed under the terms of the MIT license.